greenelab/deep-review/sections/06_discussion.md

 models are particularly prone to overfitting due to their high representational power.
 However, transfer learning techniques also known as domain adaptation enable transfer of extracted patterns between different datasets and even domains.
-This approach can be described in 2-step process:
+This approach can be described in a 2-step process:
-(1) training a model for the base task, and (2) reusing trained model for the target problem in hand.
-The first step allows to take advantage of larger amount of data, labels, or both, to extract better feature representations.
-Transferring learnt features in deep neural networks improves performance compared to random features even when pre-training and target sets are dissimilar.
+(1) training a model for the base task, and (2) reusing the trained model for the target problem in hand.
+The first step allows a model to take advantage of larger amount of data, labels, or both, to extract better feature representations.
+Transferring learnt features in deep neural networks improves performance compared to randomly initialized features even when pre-training and target sets are dissimilar.
 However, transferability of features decreases as the distance between the base task and target task increases [@tag:Yosinski2014].